 Denver is currently battling it out with North Carolina as a place for us to live in the US.

 I was concerned about the chilly winters, but locals have shared with us that Denver doesn’t get too brutal.
 It experiences winter for sure, but the days are warm and sunny.
-When the snow falls it melts away quite quickly, but there’s plenty of snow dumping for you a further 5,000 miles high and close by.
+When the snow falls it melts away quite quickly, but there’s plenty of snow dumping for you a further 5,000 feet high and close by.

 The weather we had during our week stay in Denver during the beginning of summer were quite perfect.